 Mohs surgery is an excellent choice for the treatment of most primary skin cancers.
 When the skin cancer:

-- It may be a good to bring a friend or family member for support.
-If you are having surgery around the eye, nose or hand you may need to bring someone as a driver since the post-operative bandage may obstruct your view.
+It may be a good to bring a friend or family member for support.
+If you are having surgery around the eye, nose you may need to bring someone as a driver since the post-operative bandage may obstruct your view.

-- Since Mohs ensure that 100% of the margins are clear of skin cancer, the procedure time can be unpredictable.
-Therefore, please plan for the appointment to take most of the day.
-However, on average the procedure often take between 2-3 hours.
+Since Mohs ensure that 100% of the margins are clear of skin cancer, the procedure time can be unpredictable.
+Therefore, please plan for the appointment to take half of the day.
+However, on average the procedure often takes between 2-3 hours.

 You will be leaving the office with a bandage.
 This will be left on for 24 hours.
 Afterwards we recommend that you remove the bandage and gently wash the surgical area with soap and water.
-For complete post-care instructions please click here.
+To download complete post-care instructions, please click here.
 The main supplies you will need are: